It’s grown bigger than the Battle of Winterfell.

-However, if you keep your small portfolio on an exchange or a free desktop, mobile or web wallet application, please DYOR (do your own research) and make sure you select a good project with an active community that frequently issues new updated firmware.
+However, if you keep your small portfolio on an exchange or a free desktop, mobile or web wallet application, please DYOR (do your own research) and make sure you select a good project with an active community that frequently issues newly updated firmware.

 Just remember though:

-Even if you’re just holding a bit of small-change in crypto: That fraction of a Bitcoin you’re storing on your phone or computer right now, might be worth a fortune one day.
+That fraction of a Bitcoin you’re storing on your phone or computer right now, might be worth a fortune one day.
 So treat it as such.